eventbrite/vagrant-puppet-fact-generator/README.md

 ## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
+1. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+2. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+3. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+4. Create new Pull Request